ReubenNarad/LLM-Recommender/README.md

 # Product Recommender Model Based on LLM

 ## Overview
-This repository contains work for a research project exploring a product recommender model using a Langchain (LLM).
+This repository contains work for a research project exploring an interperetable product recommender model using fine-tuned LLMs.

 ## Directory Structure
 - `data/`: Directory storing formatted data used by the model.